parsehex/BuddyGenAI/docs/building_windows_nvidia.md

-# Building BuddyGenAI on Windows for NVIDIA GPUs
+# Building buddyGenAI on Windows for NVIDIA GPUs

-This guide will walk you through the process of building BuddyGenAI on Windows for NVIDIA GPUs with CUDA acceleration.
+This guide will walk you through the process of building buddyGenAI on Windows for NVIDIA GPUs with CUDA acceleration.

 This is the setup that I have been using so I would expect it to work for you as well.
 If you have any issues or need help with any details, please let me know so that I can update this guide.